tomeryeh/demo/tournament/README.md

 You can find the tutorial of this demo [here](./tutorial.md).

-Please note that this is an advanced demo, meant to show you specific parts of Kuzzle only.
+Please note that this is an advanced demo, only meant to show you specific parts of Kuzzle.

 Namely: